|

 I was a better carver then a painter and encouraged me to carve

-larger pieces, so I turned my talents back to carving.
+larger pieces, so I turned back to carving.

 I do not think

-of this period as a "starving artist", I remember times
+of us in this period as being "starving artists", I

-when if one of our circle of artists sold a piece, it meant we
+remember times when if one of our circle of artists sold a piece,

 We were having too much